wmerfalen/tdm/src/doc/builder-features.md

 					- [ ] Stashes:
 						- [ ] Bin of Assault Rifles
 						- [ ] Bin of Shotguns
-	- [ ] use zone commands to populate zone with mobs
+	- [x] use zone commands to populate zone with mobs
-	- [ ] create a safe zone where players can respawn
+	- [x] create a safe zone where players can respawn
-	- [ ] create a room to buy armor
-	- [ ] create a room to buy weapons
-	- [ ] create a room to buy explosives
-	- [ ] allow users to change weapon attachments
 	- on each kill:
 		- [ ] award experience points
 		- [ ] use forge engine to award a randomized loot item